What do you do at the HHS?

 What is your research about?

-This entails me looking into critical thinking education and film in the classroom but also outside going to the Filmhuis Den Haag.
+This entailed me looking into critical thinking education and film in the classroom but also outside going to the Filmhuis Den Haag and online.
 One part of it is critically reviewing the course I already taught and research how film/documentary enhances students’ critical thinking skills.
 And critically reflect what I do as a lecturer.
-Together with Jacco van Uden I have written a chapter about this soon to be published in Reshaping International Teaching and Learning: Universities in the Information Age (Routledge).
+Together with Jacco van Uden I have written a chapter about this in Reshaping International Teaching and Learning: Universities in the Information Age (Routledge).